Troglodyne-Internet-Widgets/selenium-client-perl/README.md

 This module stores a number of things in your homedirectory's .selenium folder.
 You may want to clear this out periodically, as various log files and configuration data becomes stale.

+## BUILDING

+This is a Dist::Zilla CPAN module.
+To build this project, do the following:

+* Install Dist::Zilla either via cpan or your favorite package manager

+`dzil authordeps --missing | sudo cpanm`
+`dzil listdeps   --missing | sudo cpanm`
+`dzil build`

 ## TESTING

 To check how this works with your setup, install Selenium::Client from CPAN (or just clone this repo), and then run: